5 Critical Steps to Prepare your Workplace for Hurricane Season

 The last several hurricane seasons have seen an increase in the activity in both the Pacific and Atlantic oceans.
-While the 2018 Pacific hurricane season featured 23 named storms, making it the fourth most active season on record, the 2018 Atlantic hurricane season was the third in a consecutive series of above-average and damaging years, featuring 15 named storms.
+The 2019 Pacific hurricane season featured 19 named storms, and the 2019 Atlantic hurricane season was the fourth in a consecutive series

 The American Society of Safety Engineers (ASSE) recommends these five steps to prepare for a storm:

 - Develop a comprehensive plan.
 A hurricane survival plan should be written down and reviewed annually.
 For many companies, an Emergency Action Plan (EAP) is required by OSHA, so planning for a hurricane can be considered as a part

 of your EAP planning and review each year.
 Your EAP should address policies and procedures for employee safety, business continuity and contingency plans in the event of damage to the business's facilities.
 It also outlines policies for dealing

 Some of the key elements of an effective EAP recommended by OSHA are:

 - Conditions that will activate the plan; for example, the plan could activate meetings with all key personnel at different time intervals (when the storm is 96 hours from impact, 72 hours, 48 hours, 36 hours, 24 hours, etc.) once the storm

 threat has been identified.